 - If a name appears only in the text, cite it in full at the first mention -- by first name, not just first initial -- no matter how familiar it may be, and by last name thereafter.
 If a name occurs both in text and note, use the last name in text and provide the full name in the note.
 Never include such titles as Professor, Dr., Sir, Ms., and the like.
 Use identifying phrases sparingly (if at all) and always in apposition after the name.

 - For editorial convenience, use endnotes in the manuscript; they will be set as footnotes when published.
+Please do not insert APA-style references to a bibliography into the text.
 When citing books, please give author's full name (first and last); the complete title (including subtitle), in uppercase and lowercase (not all lowercase); the city and date of publication (but not the publisher); and any relevant page numbers.
 Do not use "p." or "pp." before page references.
 When citing articles, supply author's full name, complete title, name of periodical, volume number (in roman numerals), year of publication, and page numbers.
 Do not include series information, issue numbers, or months.
 For all subsequent references to books or articles, cite author's last name, a shortened title, and pages, using ibid. and idem when applicable, but not op.cit. or loc.cit.

 Book Reviews and Review Essays